Anything-Can-Happen/achnetwork.github.io/info/globalrules.md

 # Global Network Rules
-These rules apply to **ALL** servers in the ACHNetwork, wheather you are a Network Partner or not.
+These rules apply to **ALL** servers in the ACHNetwork, whether you are a Network Partner or not.
 If your community is found breaking these rules ACHNetwork will investigate and find the needed punishment.
 Your community should never give people special treatment either.

 1. Harrasment should not be allowed in your community
 2. Do not share information about people within your community for any reason